team-capex/big-map-archive-api-client/README.md

 ## Obtain a token

 You need a personal API access token.
-If you do not have one yet, follow this link after a successful login: https://archive.big-map.eu/account/settings/applications/tokens/new/.
+If you do not have one yet, click [here](https://big-map-archive-demo.materialscloud.org/account/settings/applications/tokens/new/) after a successful login.

-Next, edit [``create_and_publish_records.py``](create_and_publish_records.py) and add the token:
+Next, edit [`create_and_share_records.py`](create_and_share_records.py) and add the token:

 ```python
 token = "<replace by a personal token>"